SoftIron/sibench/docs/source/manual.rst

 Slow Shutdown
 ~~~~~~~~~~~~~

-There are times when Sibench can take a long time when cleaning up after a
+There are times when ``sibench`` can take a long time when cleaning up after a
 benchmark run.
 This is due to Ceph being extremely slow at deleting objects.

-Future versions of Sibench may add an option to not clean up their data in order
+Future versions of ``sibench`` may add an option to not clean up their data in order
 to avoid this.
 (For test clusters with no production data, it would be faster
-to not have Sibench clean up, but to delete and recreate the Ceph pools
+to not have ``sibench`` clean up, but to delete and recreate the Ceph pools
 instead).